-Dr. Jennifer Campbell grew up ready to help people.
-Raised in a working-class family – her father, a union machinist, and her mother, a secretary and community volunteer – Jen learned at a young age the value of citizen involvement in our democracy and how government affects people’s daily lives.
-She attended public schools and studied history at George Washington University, where she became involved in the civil rights movement, marching with Martin Luther King Jr. and against the Vietnam War.
+Councilmember Jennifer Campbell was born and raised in Colorado and grew up ready to help people.
+Raised in a working-class family – her father, a union machinist, and her mother, a secretary and community volunteer active in politics– Campbell learned at a young age the value of citizen involvement in our democracy and how government affects people’s daily lives.
+Councilmember Campbell and her partner, Suzanne Hawkins, have six children, nine grandchildren, and two great-grandsons.
+They live in the Bay Ho neighborhood of San Diego.

 Even though women were rarely allowed into medical school in the 1970s, she was accepted to the University of Pittsburgh School of Medicine.
 Campbell practiced and taught medicine for four decades, is board certified in Family Medicine and Holistic Medicine, and is an acupuncturist.
 She moved to San Diego in the early 2000s and became active in the community.